jeffhandley/jeffhandley.github.io/_posts/2018-09-12-graphql-is-not-odata.md

 GraphQL, along with other strongly-typed modeling systems, doesn't handle dynamic data very well.
 Concur supports "Custom Fields" and these features require exposing the normalized model in the schema, with field type information conveyed along the field values.

-I consider most of these to be human problems, not technology problems, and I like that trade-off.
-In the [Gone Mobile 71: Exploring GraphQL] podcast, [Glenn Block](https://twitter.com/gblock) called out two technical scenarios where direct REST consumption could be better than using GraphQL.
+But I consider most of these to be human problems, not technology problems, and I like that trade-off.

-1. Consuming cacheable RESTful resources with GET requests is straightforward, but resource caching is harder to accomplish with GraphQL.
-2. RESTful APIs can return data, images, or other formats respecting content-type headers.
-In GraphQL, this requires specific modeling with images and other formats being returned _within the data_.

 ### Positives about OData